-Most law firms offer a free initial consultation, which means you have nothing to lose when consulting with them about your case.
+Most personal injury law firms offer a free initial consultation, which means you have nothing to lose when consulting with them about your case.

 You will want to bring any and all medical documents that report on your injuries to be used as evidence.
-This will include diagnosis paperwork, discharge instructions, bills, receipts and anything else from where you received treatment.
-You should also bring a copy of any police reports.
+This will include:

 If there were witnesses to your accident, you will also want to provide their names and contact information.
 For auto accidents, bring your insurance information and any documents you received from either party’s insurance company.

 If your injury required you to purchase otherwise unnecessary items, like wheelchair ramps or crutches, bring the receipts for those as well.